danask/mapyto/README.md

 ## Description

 **MaPyto:earth_africa:** is a python program that takes multiple addresses as input and shows in output an "*optimized*" route on Google Map (without the maximum of 10 steps allowed by Google).
-This program works in Python 3.9 with Django and geopy (+ Nominatim).
+This program works with Python 3.9, Django and geopy (+ Nominatim).

 ### How does it works ?

 It works most of the times so don't ask questions ...
 Well, in fact the main API sort the addresses step by step taking into account the distance between each place.
-This methodology doesn't work each time, but based on my multiple tests, it came out that 80% of the results are correct, 18% only have a misplaced address and only 2% are incorrect.
+This methodology doesn't work each time, but based on my multiple tests, it came out that 80% of the results are correct, 18% only have one misplaced address and only 2% are totally incorrect.

 ## Installation
 Only one thing to do :